Shooty Skies

-It is an endless arcade shoot 'em up game that involves shooting all enemies coming up from the screen, including broken TVs, robots and arcade machines.
-It takes numerous elements from classic arcade games including Galaga, Space Invaders, 1942, Xevious and Raiden.
+It is an endless game that involves shooting all enemies coming up from the screen, including broken TVs, robots and arcade machines.
+Its gameplay is loosely inspired to classic arcade games including Galaga, Space Invaders, 1942, Xevious and Raiden.
 The player can play as one of 33 characters which can be unlocked through a random draw (bought for 500 coins) or an in-app purchase of $0.99.

-Another version, titled: "Shooty Skies Overdrive" was announced in June 23, 2020 in the official Shooty Skies website, this version lets the player to shoot all enemies on a retro world in virtual reality, it was released and available on Oculus and Steam.
+Another version, titled Shooty Skies Overdrive, was announced on June 23, 2020, in the official Shooty Skies website, this version lets the player to shoot all enemies on a retro world in virtual reality, it was released and available on Oculus and Steam.